|

 opportunities that result in valuable but uneven results are, again, plainly

 ignored in idealistic fantasies.
-This idealism is also in contravention of the
+This idealism is also in

 free society's universal social agreement regarding implementing our own